-Kulp, a Republican, was the representative for Pennsylvania's 17th congressional district from 1895 to 1899.
+Kulp was the representative for Pennsylvania’s 17th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Kulp missed 234 of 345 roll call votes, which is 67.8%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1896-Mar 1897||62||62||100.0%||100th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information